jonnonz1/nz-statute-book/acts/public/1988/securities-markets-act-1988.md

 ### 32A Exemption for persons under control or acting jointly with trustee corporations and nominee companies
 (1) A person (A) need not comply with any of sections 22 to 25 in relation to 1 or more substantial holdings in 1 or more public issuers if A has that substantial holding merely because A has, under section 5B, the relevant interests in securities that a trustee corporation or a nominee company that is exempt in relation to that substantial holding under section 31 has.
-(2) Subsection (1) does not apply if A is currently designated by the Commission, by notice in the Gazette under section 48C, as a person that is not exempt under this section.
+(2) Subsection (1) does not apply if A is currently designated by the FMA, by notice in the Gazette under section 48C, as a person that is not exempt under this section.

 ### 33 Extended time for disclosure for trustees, executors, and administrators
 If a person is required to comply with sections 22, 23, or 25 merely because the person is the trustee of a testamentary trust or the executor or administrator of the estate of a deceased person,—